-All 1915(c) HCBS Medicaid Waivers for individuals with Intellectual and Developmental Disabilities

-- Approximately 15,000 individuals over 4 waivers. - Pre-registered to use StationMD immediately. - Provide the individual/family or agency was for the electronic communication device(s) such as a phone, tablet, or computer.
+- All 1915(c) HCBS Medicaid Waivers for individuals with Intellectual and Developmental Disabilities - Approximately 15,000 individuals over 4 waivers. - Pre-registered to use StationMD immediately. - The only expense to the individual/family or agency was for the electronic communication device(s) such as a phone, tablet, or computer.